Nhungle34/MIS-311/README.md

 This suggests that parental education may not be a strong factor in this dataset.
 Study hours and attendance appear to have a clearer relationship with student performance.

----

-## 6. Visualizations

-The project includes the following charts:

-- Average Final Exam Score by Internet Access
-- Average Attendance Rate by Pass/Fail Result
-- Average Final Exam Score by Study Hours Group
-- Average Final Exam Score by Parental Education

-These visualizations help compare student performance across different categories and make the insights easier to understand.

----

-## 7. Conclusion
+## 8. Conclusion

 Overall, the analysis shows that student exam performance is strongly related to study habits and attendance.

 Students with high study hours achieved much higher final exam scores than students with low study hours.
 Students who passed also had a higher average attendance rate than students who failed.

 Internet access and parental education showed smaller differences in average final exam scores.
 This suggests that personal study behaviour, especially daily study time and regular attendance, may be stronger factors affecting academic performance in this dataset.

----

-## 8. References
+## 9. References

 GitHub Docs. (n.d.).
 Get started using GitHub.
+GitHub.
-GitHub. https://docs.github.com/en/get-started/start-your-journey
+https://docs.github.com/en/get-started/start-your-journey

 MIS 311 dataset. (n.d.).
 Student Exam Performance dataset provided for MIS 311 Assignment #1.